Understanding Tenant Related Transactions

 A rent charge means you are charging the tenant an amount for rent due.
 When you move a tenant into a property the system prompts for a Begin Date to start charging rent.

-• If you enter a future date, the system will place a 110 Charge on the tenant ledger for that future rent charge.
+• If you enter a future date, the system will place a 120 Rent Charge on the tenant ledger for that future rent charge.

-• If you enter a past date, the system will place as many 110 Charges on the tenant ledger for each time period rent was due since that begin date.
+• If you enter a past date, the system will place as many 120 Rent Charges on the tenant ledger for each time period rent was due since that begin date.

 Late Fees

-The 110 Charge category is also used by the system to automatically post late fees to a tenant ledger based on your specified late fee settings.
+The 130 Charge category is also used by the system to automatically post Late Fees to a tenant ledger based on your specified late fee settings.

 More information on late fee settings and options can be found here: Late Fees